 The Board for the LCA’s Finke River Mission (FRM) has paid tribute to the ministry of the late Pastor Max Stollznow.

-Pastor Stollznow, who served FRM at Papunya in the Northern Territory from 1975 to 1985, having been pastor at Alice Springs from 1972 to 1975, died last month, aged 77.
+Pastor Stollznow, who served FRM at Papunya in the Northern Territory from 1975 to 1985, having been pastor at Alice Springs from 1972 to 1975, died this month, aged 77.

 Board member Pastor John Heffernan said Pastor Stollznow’s contribution to mission work in Central of Australia was ‘extensive and varied’.